etlua Templatesetlua is a templating language that lets you render the result of Lua

 Helper functions can be called just as if they were in scope when inside of a

 template.
-A common helper is the url_for
+A common helper is the url_for function which helps us generate a

 URL to a named route: